Tencent/tdesign-common/docs/mobile/api_v2/image.en-US.md

 ### Image With Different Fill Positions

-When the picture is too large, provide different positions to display the partial left or right alignment of the picture.
+When the image is too large, provide different positions to display the partial left or right alignment of the picture.

 {{ position }}

 ### Image Of Different Shapes

 Available in three shapes: square, round corner and round corner.
-You cannot use circle to show a perfect circle when the picture is not equal in length and width.
+You cannot use circle to show a perfect circle when the image is not equal in length and width.

 {{ shape }}